EliasHadjAmmar/BA/paper/identification.md

 -> exclude munich from the analysis. when the switches are sufficiently close together, omit the middle one and recode it as a single switch in the data. when there are multiple switches with like a century between them, and if this is the case for many cities, then run separate regressions for each century, omitting all cities that have multiple switches within that century only.

+Another option could be to just add another diff.
+Run the following regression: construction_it = city + year + beta * diff1 * post1 + gamma * diff2 * post2.

+What would be the implications of this?

 #### Probably even less relevant